FDASIA Title VII Overview

 This section allows FDA to obtain certain records from a drug manufacturer in lieu of or in advance of an inspection.
 The request for records must include a description of the records requested, and the records shall be provided within a reasonable timeframe, within reasonable limits, and in a reasonable manner.
 FDA is developing procedures to employ this new authority, including in the event of a public health emergency, and determining the type of records it may wish to request under this section.

 This section deems adulterated any drug that is manufactured in an establishment that delays, limits, denies or refuses to permit entry or inspection.
-On July 12, 2013, FDA issued draft guidance with examples of the types of conduct that FDA considers to be in violation of Section 501(j) of the FD&C Act.
+On July 12, 2013, FDA issued a draft guidance, and on October 22, 2014, FDA issued final guidance with examples of the types of conduct that FDA considers to be in violation of Section 501(j) of the FD&C Act.

 This guidance also specified that under certain circumstances delaying, denying, limiting or refusing a request for records in advance or in lieu of an inspection under Section 706 may also result in a manufacturer’s drugs being adulterated under the FD&C Act.

 This section extends to drugs under FDA’s current statutory authority to administratively detain, for a reasonable period of time, devices and tobacco products that an FDA investigator has reason to believe is adulterated or misbranded.
 FDA is required to issue regulations implementing this section no later than July 9, 2014.
-On July 12, 2013, FDA issued a proposed rule to implement this section.
-The proposed regulation mirrors the existing regulation for administrative detention of devices, as the statutory administrative detention authority is the same for both drugs and devices.
+On July 12, 2013, FDA issued a proposed rule to implement this section, and on May 29, 2014, issued the final rule.
+The regulation mirrors the regulation for administrative detention of devices, as the statutory administrative detention authority is the same for both drugs and devices.